AI-Equipped Killer Drones Are Extremely Dangerous As Depicted In ‘Slaughterbots’ Video

 — The Scottish Sun (@ScottishSun) November 22, 2017

 Stuart Russell, professor of computer science at the University of California, Berkeley and pioneer in the field of artificial intelligence, said that this short film is more than just speculation.
-He further said that even though A.I.’s potential to benefit humanity is enormous, including defense,” allowing the widespread use of machines that choose to kill humans will be devastating to human’s security and freedom.
+He further said that even though A.I.’s potential to benefit humanity is enormous, including defense, allowing the widespread use of machines that choose to kill humans will be devastating to human’s security and freedom.
 He added that the video shows the results of integrating and miniaturizing technologies that humans already have.

-Space reports that the 7-minute video is hosted by the Campaign to Stop Killer Robots, which will host other series of meetings this year.
+Space reports that the seven-minute video is hosted by the Campaign to Stop Killer Robots that will host other series of meetings this year.
 It aims to promote a ban on lethal autonomous weapons all around the world.
-These weapons include flying drones, automated sentry guns and self-driving tanks.
+These weapons include flying drones, automated sentry guns, and self-driving tanks.
 It is also assumed that military groups worldwide are developing these weapons equipped with artificial intelligence.
 The advocates of banning these weapons have one clear moral obligatory and that is machines should never decide when a human will live or die.

 [Featured Image by NatureNow/Thinkstock]